raspberri05/aitermis/readme.md

 ```
 quickdev
-├── dist (typescript files are compiled to this folder to publish to npm's registry)
+├── dist/ (typescript files are compiled to this folder to publish to npm's registry)
 │   ├── ...
-├── node_modules
+├── node_modules/
 │   ├── ...
 └── src
     ├── index.ts (entry point for the cli)
-    ├── commands (each cli command has a separate file)
+    ├── commands/ (each cli command has a separate file)
-    ├── data (json data used in commands)
+    ├── data.json (json data used in commands)
-    └── helpers (helper functions for reused code)
+    └── helpers/ (helper functions for reused code)
 ```

 ## Usage